Parent/Guardian Affinity Groups

 Great Minds: Parents/Guardians of Neurodiverse Learners

-Families join this affinity group in search of support for themselves and their students who deal with learning differences such as ADHD, autism, dyscalculia, dysgraphia, and dyslexia.
+Families join this affinity group in search of support for themselves as they parent students who have learning differences such as ADHD, autism, dyscalculia, dysgraphia, and dyslexia.
 The group meets regularly to offer resources and support, advocate for increased awareness to normalize neurodiversity, and share best practices for neurodivergent individuals, with a focus on addressing systemic barriers that create inequitable opportunities and outcomes.

 Pride Alliance Group

-This alliance group is for parents and guardians who identify as LGBTQIA+, or have students who identify as such, and for those parents and guardians who want to support our LGBTQIA+ community and be an ally.
+This alliance group is for parents and guardians who identify as LGBTQIA+ or have students who do, and for those who want to support our LGBTQIA+ community and be allies.
 It offers an affirming space where members can foster a sense of belonging, support one another, and strengthen their voice within the school community.
+[Currently inactive.]

 Tapestry: Parents/Guardians of Learners of Color

-This affinity group is for families who have students who identify as learners of Color.
-This group exists to create space to support each other, network, and advocate for students.
-In this space, parents come together to build community for themselves and their children, learn about various supports to strengthen positive identity, connect with school leadership, and educate themselves on issues that affect student life.
+This affinity group is for families with students who identify as people of Color.
+In this space, parents come together to build community, learn about various supports to strengthen positive identity, and educate themselves on issues that affect student life.

 OES’s DEIA efforts are inclusive and are not intended to exclude or disadvantage any legally protected group.
 OES does not consider race, color, religion, disability that can be reasonably accommodated, sexual orientation, gender identity, national or ethnic origin, or other legally protected status in admission or employment.
 OES encourages diversity of thought and critical inquiry while respecting each person’s identity and perspective.